Calls to Action

 Listen

-To UVic Libraries’ podcast, Taapwaywin: Talking about what we know and what we believe, featuring deep conversations and analysis with Survivors, Elders, Knowledge Keepers and others on seeking truth before reconciliation can begin.
-This series explores themes that originate from Indigenous knowledge systems and are reinforced by solid facts and broad human-rights principles.
+To UVic Libraries’ podcast, Taapwaywin: Talking about what we know and what we believe, featuring in-depth conversations with Survivors, Elders, Knowledge Keepers and others on seeking truth before reconciliation can begin.
+This series explores themes that originate from Indigenous knowledge systems and are reinforced by human-rights principles.

 Commit